 There are roughly 10-20 positions in the portfolio.
 The size of each position is determined by its rank.
 Typically the largest position is 15-20% (at cost), while the average position is 8-10% (at cost).
 Positions are held for 3 to 5 years unless a stock approaches intrinsic value sooner or an error has been discovered.

-The mission of the Boole Fund is to outperform the S&P 500 Index by at least 5% per year (net of fees) over 5-year periods.
-We also aim to outpace the Russell Microcap Index by at least 2% per year (net).
+The goal of the Boole Microcap Fund is to outperform the Russell Microcap Index over time, net of fees.
 The Boole Fund has low fees.

 If you are interested in finding out more, please e-mail me or leave a comment.